clash-lang/docs.clash-lang.org/compiler-user-guide/src/general/faqs.md

   > 2. Clash allows the use of regular Haskell syntax to model the concept of 'choice' at the object-level (the functionality of the program): if-expressions, guards, case, etc.
   > 3. Clash allows programmers to use native Haskell pattern matching.

   Basically, with Clash you can use regular Haskell to describe the behavior of the circuit, most importantly all of it's choice-constructs (case-expressions, guards, etc.).
   With an EDSL you are "limited" by the constructs of the DSL, making your circuit descriptions look less like regular Haskell functions.

 ------------------------------------------------------------------------

 - **Q**: What's the difference between Clash and Chisel/Spinal/Migen/Hardcaml?

-  **A**: The biggest difference between these toolchains and Clash is that Clash exists as a Haskell derivative, with a full synthesizing compiler to RTL --while Chisel/Spinal/Migen/Hardcaml exists as an embedding of hardware semantics inside Scala/Scala/Python/OCaml.
+  **A**: The biggest difference between these toolchains and Clash is that Clash exists as a Haskell derivative, with a full synthesizing compiler to RTL &mdash; while Chisel/Spinal/Migen/Hardcaml exists as an embedding of hardware semantics inside Scala/Scala/Python/OCaml.
-  Aside from the "host language" differences, this means that Chisel/Spinal/Migen/Hardcaml are conceptually closer to something like *Lava/Blarney* than Clash.
+  Aside from the "host language" differences, this means that Chisel/Spinal/Migen/Hardcaml are conceptually closer to something like Lava/Blarney than to Clash.
   So within these languages you can only use the host language constructs to structure and compose the constructs of the EDSL, and you can't use host language constructs to describe the behavior of the circuit; i.e. you cannot use the host language's regular if-expression to model the concept of choice, but you have to use e.g. Chisel's *when*-function.

   Aside from the above, there is also a varying degree of *native* simulation and interactivity.